Vol. 148, No. 11 — May 21, 2014

 Whereas the Governor in Council is of the opinion that the situation in Ukraine constitutes a grave breach of international peace and security that has resulted or is likely to result in a serious international crisis;

 Therefore, His Excellency the Governor General in Council, on the recommendation of the Minister of Foreign Affairs, pursuant to subsections 4(1) to (3) of the Special Economic Measures Act (see footnote a), makes the annexed Regulations Amending the Special Economic Measures (Ukraine) Regulations.

 REGULATIONS AMENDING THE SPECIAL ECONOMIC MEASURES (UKRAINE) REGULATIONS

-1. Item 12 of the schedule to the Compensation for Destroyed Animals Regulations (see footnote 1) is replaced by the following:
+1. Part 1 of the Schedule to the Special Economic Measures (Ukraine) Regulations (see footnote 1) is amended by adding the following after item 11:

 COMING INTO FORCE